kirubel4/EagleGlow-website/README.md

 # EagleGlow-website
-install express and body-parser and check the current commit what in the home page should be inserted and no update in the index.js(renaming variables),index.ejs
+install express and body-parser and check the current commit what in the index page should be inserted and no update in the index.js(renaming variables),index.ejs

 ABOUT THE FILES CREATED IN THE REPO
         == the public folder used for only static files like html,css